 There are a few theories about the origin of Tenshinhan, but it is believed to have started when crab meat was mixed with eggs and baked, then served over rice during the food shortage after World War II.

-During this time, the Chinese city of Tainjin (天津) was known for its high quality rice and it became popular to serve crab omelette on top of "tenshin rice".
-"Tenshin" is how the Chinese characters are read in Japanese.
+During this time, the Chinese city of Tianjin (天津) was known for its high-quality rice, and it became popular to serve crab omelet on top of “tension rice.”
+“Tenshin” is how the Chinese characters are read in Japanese.

-As for the roots of the birth of Tenshinhan, there are two theories.
-One is the dish was created in a restaurant called "Raizen" in Tokyo, the other is from "Taisho-ken" in Osaka.
+There are two theories about the roots of the birth of Tenshinhan.
+One is the dish was created in a restaurant called “Raizen” in Tokyo, and the other was from “Taisho-ken” in Osaka.

-In fact, tenshinhan has slightly different sauce depending on the region.
-Tokyo style is more like sweet and sour sauce and contains rice vinegar, whereas Osaka style is more savory and swaps the vinegar for sake.
+In fact, tenshinhan has slightly different sauces depending on the region.
+Tokyo style is more like a sweet and sour sauce and contains rice vinegar, whereas the Osaka style is savored and swaps the vinegar for sake.
 My recipe is Tokyo style.

 - Eggs - I use medium size eggs, if using small or large eggs, be sure to adjust the quantity accordingly.